SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Experiments

 \subsubsection{Makeup Removal}

-The process of removing makeup is similar to transferring it, except that the source and reference images are reversed.
-Specifically, by using a non-makeup image as the reference ($y_r$) and a makeup image as the source ($x_s$), we can achieve a makeup removal effect.
-Fig. \ref{9} displays the results of our method for makeup removal, demonstrating that SARA is effective at removing makeup.
+By using a non-makeup image as the reference ($y_r$) and a makeup image as the source ($x_s$), we can achieve makeup removal.
+Fig. \ref{9} displays the makeup removal results, demonstrating that the transfer process is reversible.